MHindermann/mas/text/draft.md

 \label{tab:max-number}
 \end{table}

 Let us turn to the parameter of the maximum number of suggestions per item in the Edoc sample data set (see Figure 8).
 Here the best performance was achieved by a token n = 4 configuration.
 However, the type n = 4 configuration performed on average significantly worse than the type n = 3 and type n = 2 configurations.
 So with respect to the maximum number of suggestions, there is a discrepancy between the best performing token configuration and the best performing type of configuration.
 This distinction is important: when choosing a configuration for the purpose of a production system, we are usually interested in the best token configuration.
 The top 20 token configurations are summarized in Figure 9.
-The best performing configuration with a weighted F1-score of 0.517 is `wikidata-en` with a maximum number of 4 suggestions per item; the text basis (title or abstract and title) does not matter.
+The best performing configuration with a weighted F1-score of 0.517 is `wikidata-en` with a maximum number of 4 suggestions per item; its text basis (title or abstract and title) does not matter.

 ![20 best performing Annif configurations (according to F1-score).](images/metrics_f1_top20.pdf)